Bibliography of biology: Molecular biology

-Described a molecular structure for DNA that was consistent with X-ray diffraction data and had implications for the nature of ineritance.
+Described a molecular structure for DNA that was consistent with X-ray diffraction data and had implications for the nature of inheritance.

 Physiology

 This section contains a list of works on physiology, the science of the function of living systems.
 This includes how organisms, organ systems, organs, cells and bio-molecules carry out the chemical or physical functions that exist in a living system.